 • Confident enough to speak publicly about the change

-Above all else, they must have the organizational power required to help spur decision-making and leadership action.
-They should know how to work with urgency, motivating others in your organization to make the project a priority.
+Our organizational change management consultants often tell clients that above all else, a change sponsor must have the organizational power required to help spur decision-making and leadership action.
+They should know how to work with urgency, motivating others to make the project a priority.

 Sometimes, it’s obvious who should fill the role of the change sponsor.
-There might be one individual who is especially on board with the effort and has all the traits listed above, in addition to C-suite clout.
+There might be one individual who is especially supportive of the effort and has all the traits listed above.

 • Explaining the role and coaching the sponsor through it